-In order for an MD/PhD student to be eligible to return to the MD curriculum, confirmation from the Dean of the School of Graduate Studies must be submitted which states that the student will have completed his/her thesis defense by the time of requested clerkship start date.
+In order for an MD/PhD student to be eligible to return to the MD curriculum, confirmation from the Dean of the School of Graduate Studies must be submitted which states that the student will have completed their thesis defense by the time of requested clerkship start date.
 MD/PhD students may express a preference for a clerkship schedule by meeting with the Associate Dean or Registrar.
-It is strongly recommended that MD/PhD students participate in a non-credit clinical refresher experience prior to their return to the In order for an MD/PhD student to be eligible to return to the MD curriculum, confirmation from the Dean of the School of Graduate MD curriculum.
+It is strongly recommended that MD/PhD students participate in a non-credit clinical refresher experience prior to their return to the MD curriculum.

 The research conducted as part of the PhD portion of the MD/PhD program may not be credited towards MD graduation degree requirements or elective requirements.
-Students who have been awarded the PhD degree in the program may have the requirement for the REP research selective in the Advanced Clinical Medicine phase waived; however, this will not reduce the credit requirement for the MD degree.

-OFFICE OF ACADEMIC SUPPORT SERVICES AND ADVISEMENT
+OFFICE OF STUDENT ACADEMIC SERVICES

-Please refer to the "Office of Academic Support Services and Advisement" under University Services.
+Please refer to the "Office of Student Academic Services" under University Services.